CallMeDi/media-auto-saver/README.md

 Media Auto Saver is a powerful tool designed to automatically download or record media from various websites based on user-added links.
 Whether you want to archive content from your favorite creators or save live streams, this project aims to simplify the process.

 As an early-stage open-source project, there's plenty of room for improvement and new features.
 We warmly welcome contributors of all levels!
-If you have exciting ideas or want to help enhance the project, please feel free to join the discussion and contribute.
+If you have exciting ideas or want to help enhance the project, please feel free to join the discussion and contribute at https://discord.gg/XBP8trYmyP.

 ## Table of Contents